GliaX/tourniquet/README.md

 * Material: ABS
 * Layer Height: 0.2 mm
 * Infill: 100%
-* Bed temperature: 100 Cْ temp. at the first layer to avoid warping.
+* Bed temperature: 100°C temp at the first layer to avoid warping.

 * Supports: The buckle and rod need to be printed with support.
 Make sure there is no support on the holder part.
 * Vertical shells: